BradhamLab/ncfs/readme.md

 ## Tests

 Unit tests are currently under development, but results comparing to the original paper are listed below.
+To generate plots yourself, run `python tests/generate_results.py`

 ## Comparison with Original Results